AU-BCE-EE/Pedersen-2023-app-digestate-NH3-review/README.md

 ## `lit_raw_vs_dig`
 Effect of digestestion on NH3 emisisons after field application.

+## `pH_chem`
+Predictions of slurry pH for different chemical composition of slurry to assess possible effects of changes in VFA and TAN concentrations caused by anaerobic digestion.

 # Links to published paper
 This section give the source of tables, figures, etc. in the paper.
 | Paper component |  Repo source                             |  Repo scripts             |